Older People - Data

 Dementia

-31% of people aged over the age of 85 are living with a diagnosis of dementia.
-This compares to around 50 people below the age of 65.
-The figures below are calculated using the 2016 population projections from the National Records of Scotland and applying the dementia prevalence rate averages from Alzheimer’s Scotland.
-The number of people living with dementia in will nearly double (from 1,475 to 2,824) by 2041.
+The figures below are calculated using the 2018 population projections from the National Records of Scotland and applying the dementia prevalence rate averages from Alzheimer’s Scotland.
+The number of people living with dementia will nearly double (from 1,492 to 2,847) by 2043.
 The improved identification of the signs and symptoms of dementia is predicted to lead to increased numbers of diagnosis.
-People with dementia are also very likely to have other long term conditions affecting their health.
+People with dementia are also very likely to have other long-term conditions affecting their health.

-Race does not affect prevalence rates for most types of dementia with the exception of early on-set (presenting before 65 years) and vascular dementia which have been found to be more prevalent in the black and ethnic minority community.
+Race does not affect prevalence rates for most types of dementia except for early on set (presenting before 65 years) and vascular dementia which have been found to be more prevalent in the black and ethnic minority community.